 Coconut oil substitutions: The coconut oil in this recipe can be swapped out for any other cooking oil, vegan butter or even regular butter if you tolerate dairy.

-Dairy free milk substitutions: For this recipe you can use any type of dairy free or non dairy free milk such as almond milk, cashew milk, oat milk, macadamia milk, or cows milk.
+Dairy free milk substitutions: For this recipe you can use any type of dairy free or non dairy free milk such as almond milk, coconut milk, cashew milk, oat milk, macadamia milk, or cows milk.

 Vanilla extract substitutions: Instead of vanilla extract, you can also use vanilla bean powder, vanilla bean paste, or non alcohol based vanilla extract.

-Recipe variations:
+Recipe variations

 Make this recipe AIP: Omit the eggs from this recipe and replace with gelatin based “eggs”.

-Make these muffins different flavours: These gluten free raspberry muffins can be made with many different types of berries and flavours.
+Make these muffins different flavors: These gluten free raspberry muffins can be made with many different types of berries and flavours.
 Instead of raspberries, you can also use blueberries, cranberries, strawberries, raisins, chocolate chips, and anything else your heart desires!
-This recipe is based on my lemon poppyseed muffin recipe which is also excellent.

 You might also like: